-He has significant experience working on complex corporate/commercial litigation matters including breach of contract and negligent misrepresentation claims, shareholder disputes, securities class actions, hostile takeovers, and litigation with respect to energy projects.
-He has also represented physicians in professional negligence claims, proceedings before regulatory bodies and appeal tribunals, and in a Coroner’s Inquest.
+He has significant experience working on complex corporate/commercial litigation matters including litigation relating to energy projects, breach of contract and negligent misrepresentation claims, shareholder disputes, securities class actions, and hostile takeovers.
+He has also represented physicians in professional negligence claims, proceedings before regulatory bodies and appeal tribunals.

-Bryn has appeared as counsel before the Supreme Court of Canada, the Federal Court of Canada, and various levels of court in Ontario.
+Bryn has appeared as counsel before all levels of court in Ontario, the Federal Court of Canada, the New Brunswick Court of Appeal, and the Supreme Court of Canada.
 He has also appeared before several administrative tribunals including the Environmental Review Tribunal, the Health Professions Appeal and Review Board, and the Ontario Municipal Board.

 He received his JD and Honours BA in Political Science and Peace and Conflict Studies from the University of Toronto.
 Prior to law school, he worked as a policy advisor to a former Ontario Minister of Municipal Affairs and Housing and as a communications advisor to a former Ontario Minister of Public Safety and Security.